I decided to sell one of my niche websites. The decision to sell a website is a tough one!

 What is the keyword volume?

 I can’t be too specific to protect the new owner since I sold the site.
 However I can say that there were less than 1000 searches per month for the keyword that generates the most traffic.
+(Use my how can you improve your keyword search results guide)

 What is the keyword competitiveness value from Long Tail Pro Platinum?